Back

 To sum up

-It is very important for the partners to maintain a consistent ad serving environment, that’s why making these standards compatible is an important step.
 Basically, with this important update, your marketplace becomes universal as it extends opportunities for buying and selling inventory, which increases the efficiency of your marketplace.

 For any inquiries please contact your Account Manager on SmartHub platform, they will be happy to assist you.